The profile of the Higgs boson -- status and prospects: Introduction

 The scalar field and its associated particle, now known as the Higgs boson, were postulated in the 1960s~\cite{Englert:1964et,Higgs:1964ia,Higgs:1964pj} as a way to introduce massive vector bosons without spoiling the gauge invariance and ensuring the cancellation of unphysical infinities in predictions.
 For nearly fifty years, the realization of this elegantly simple mechanism in nature remained an open question, alongside the unknown value of the Higgs boson mass, denoted as $m_H$. \end{fmtext}

-Direct searches for the Higgs boson conducted at the Large Electron Positron collider (LEP) excluded Higgs mass values below approximately 114.4 GeV at a 95\% confidence level~\cite{LEPWorkingGroupforHiggsbosonsearches:2003ing}.
+Direct searches for the Higgs boson conducted at the Large Electron Positron collider (LEP) excluded Higgs boson mass values below approximately 114.4 GeV at a 95\% confidence level~\cite{LEPWorkingGroupforHiggsbosonsearches:2003ing}.
 Global fits of electroweak precision data from LEP and the Tevatron indicated that the Higgs boson should have a relatively light mass, specifically in the range \mbox{115 GeV $\le m_H \le$ 148 GeV}~\cite{Erler:2010wa}.

-Soon after the beginning of data taking at the LHC, with only around 5 fb$^{-1}$ of data at 7 TeV and 6 fb$^{-1}$ at 8 TeV, both the ATLAS~\cite{ATLAS:2012yve} and CMS~\cite{CMS:2012qbp} experiments announced the discovery of a novel scalar particle, the Higgs boson.
-The discovery channels primarily involved the production of a Higgs boson through gluon fusion, followed by subsequent decay into either two photons, or four charged leptons via two $Z$ bosons.
+Soon after the beginning of data taking at the LHC, with data corresponding to an integrated luminosity of only about 5 fb$^{-1}$ at 7 TeV and 6 fb$^{-1}$ at 8 TeV, both the ATLAS~\cite{ATLAS:2012yve} and CMS~\cite{CMS:2012qbp} experiments announced the discovery of a novel scalar particle, the Higgs boson.
+The discovery primarily involved the production of a Higgs boson through gluon fusion, followed by subsequent decays into either two photons or four charged leptons via two $Z$ bosons.
+In addition, the decays into two charged leptons and two neutrinos via two $W$ bosons contributed.
 Early on, several properties of the newfound particle were established, notably its mass, which was observed to be approximately 125 GeV.
 Moreover, the detection of the Higgs boson's decay into two photons swiftly disfavoured the hypothesis of a new spin-one particle.

 The discovery of the Higgs boson stands as an extraordinary achievement in the field of particle physics, both from theoretical and experimental standpoints.
 The Higgs boson possesses the unique distinction of being the only elementary particle known to possess zero spin, rendering it conceptually and practically distinct from all other known particles.
 Consequently, extensive efforts from particle theorists and LHC experiments have focused on exploring the Higgs sector of the Standard Model (SM) \cite{Glashow:1961, Weinberg:1967tq, Salam:1968rm} and accurately determining the properties of the Higgs boson.
-A noteworthy aspect of the Higgs mechanics within the SM is that once the masses of the Higgs boson and other SM particles are known, all couplings and interaction strengths can be fully determined.
+A noteworthy aspect of the Higgs mechanics within the SM is that once the masses of the Higgs boson and other SM particles are known, all interaction strengths are fully determined.
 Consequently, any deviation from the SM framework can be interpreted as an indication of New Physics.
 As a result, precision studies of the Higgs boson and the quest for New Physics are closely intertwined topics.